Preserving Raleigh's past for its future

 For visitors looking for something uniquely Raleigh to take home, the Museum Store offers a selection of one-of-a-kind Raleigh gifts including items from local artisans.
-Pick up a Holly Aiken bag, a mouth-watering piece of Videri Chocolate, or a bag of specialty coffee from the Raleigh Coffee Company.
+Pick up a mouth-watering piece of Videri Chocolate or a bag of specialty coffee from the Raleigh Coffee Company.

 Another favorite is the Fayetteville Street Walking Tour that takes place every Sat. afternoon.
 The heart of Raleigh’s history is on “North Carolina’s Main Street,” a half-mile long stretch with a rich and colorful past, whose buildings and stories have helped shape the Raleigh we know today.

 Admission is free, but you are welcome to place a recommended donation of $5 for adults in the donation box located in the gift shop.
 Group tours available with notice.

 After exploring the COR Museum, head over to the North Carolina Museum of Natural Sciences and North Carolina Museum of History, just a short walk down Fayetteville St. and past the North Carolina State Capitol.
 (Both have free admission!)